 The most fundamental principle of inheritance in Islamic law is the ijbari principle, which asserts that the transfer of inheritance occurs automatically upon the death of the decedent.
 As such, the deceased does not possess the legal authority to determine the distribution of their estate during their lifetime.
-Likewise, it is impermissible for any heir to assume full control over the estate without first distribution to ensure the lawful transfer of ownership and to prevent potential disputes arising from unilateral control of the inheritance.
+Likewise, it is impermissible for any heir to assume full control over the estate without first distributing it equitably to all rightful heirs.
+This principle emphasizes the necessity of prompt distribution to ensure the lawful transfer of ownership and to prevent potential disputes arising from unilateral control of the inheritance.